truenas/middleware/src/gui/documentation/adding_a_viewer.md

 ```

 As you can probably tell, this initializes state with our utility function, which is important every time but the very first - since Stores are singletons and they're totally separate from the views/components, anything we've previously put in the store, either from another view, or from opening this view previously will still be in there, giving us a faster initialization without a flash of unstyled content (nice!).
+>*This is not important, but I was once told that phrases like "As you can probably tell" sounds condescending to the readers.*

 When the component mounts, it subscribes to the Services store, and when it unmounts, it unsubscribes.